RBMHTechnology/eventuate/src/sphinx/architecture.rst

    An event log, replicated across locations 1, 2 and 3.

-Events in a local event log have a total order that is consistent with causal order.
-This total order is location-specific because events can be written concurrently at different locations.
-Hence, the strongest ordering guarantee for a *replicated event log* is causal ordering which is tracked with :ref:`vector-clocks`.
+Writes to a local event log are not coordinated with other locations.
+Without coordination, the strongest global ordering guarantee for a *replicated event log* is causal ordering which is tracked with :ref:`vector-clocks`.
+Events in a local event log have a total order that is location-specific but consistent with causal order at all locations.
 Relaxing the global ordering guarantee to causal ordering allows local event logs to remain available for writes during inter-location network partitions.

 A replication endpoint can also manage more than one local event log.
 Local event logs can be given a name and replication occurs only between logs of the same name.
 Logs with different names are isolated from each other\ [#]_.
 Also, their distribution across locations may differ, as shown in the following figure.